anaseto/boohu/README.md

 You can visit the [game's
 website](https://download.tuxfamily.org/boohu/index.html)
 for more informations, tips, screenshots and asciicasts.
-You will also be able to play in the browser and download pre-build binaries for the latest release.
+You will also be able to play in the browser and download pre-built binaries for the latest release.

 Install from Sources
 --------------------